yurynefedov/frontend-project-46/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/4b7cddd0c9831da76551/test_coverage)](https://codeclimate.com/github/yurynefedov/frontend-project-46/test_coverage)

 # "Difference Generator"

+## Description

-Difference Generator is a console utility that generates differences between configuration of two JSON or YML files.
-The output might be customized using --format option.
+Difference Generator is a console utility that compares two configuration files and shows a difference.
+The output format might be customized by user.

 The details of setup and usage are provided below.

 ## Setup

-:exclamation: Before proceeding with the setup, please, make sure you have the latest stable version of Node.js installed.
+Before proceeding with the setup, please, make sure you have Node.js >=16 installed.

 ### 1. Clone this repository on your computer